gradio-app/gradio/guides/05_custom-components/03_configuration.md

 ## Directory Structure

-By default, the cli will place the python code in `backend` and the javascript code in `frontend`.
+By default, the CLI will place the Python code in `backend` and the JavaScript code in `frontend`.
 It is not recommended to change this structure since it makes it easy for a potential contributor to look at your source code and know where everything is.
 However, if you did want to this is what you would have to do:

-1. Place the python code in the subdirectory of your choosing.
+1. Place the Python code in the subdirectory of your choosing.
 Remember to modify the `[tool.hatch.build]` `[tool.hatch.build.targets.wheel]` in the `pyproject.toml` to match!

-2. Place the javascript code in the subdirectory of your choosing.
+2. Place the JavaScript code in the subdirectory of your choosing.

 2. Add the `FRONTEND_DIR` property on the component python class.
 It must be the relative path from the file where the class is defined to the location of the javascript directory.